If no one will say it, I will. Because, when it comes to sales pipelines vs sales funnels, we’re all thinking the same thing!

 Organizations are diverse and so are sales pipelines.
 However, some of the more common pipeline stages are:

-This step will require the sales teams and the marketing teams working in tandem to generate leads.
+This step will require the sales teams and the marketing teams working in tandem to generate leads for the b2b pipeline.
 Most businesses already know the type of customers they are looking for and how they plan to get their leads.
 The most common method is using both inbound and outbound marketing.
 The sales teams will stick to their rituals: cold calling and social media prospecting on platforms like LinkedIn.
 On the other hand, marketing teams could use a range of methods: Pay-per-view advertising, email campaigns, word of mouth marketing and so on.

 This step is quite crucial for reps as they get to decide whether or not a prospect they came across during lead generation is a good fit for their product or service.
 Qualifying leads makes the sales process more efficient by prioritizing quality over quantity.
 At this stage, chances are that the rep has already talked to the prospect over a call, or through messages on social media or even in person.
 The rep therefore has a fair idea if the prospect has the budget necessary for a purchase and if the solution is what the prospect is looking for.

-If the sales rep sees real potential in a prospect, they will then proceed to engage with the prospect in a more hands-on, detail oriented manner.
+If the sales associate vs sales rep sees real potential in a prospect, they will then proceed to engage with the prospect in a more hands-on, detail-oriented manner.
 The rep will most likely work to score a demo or a meeting with the prospect to discuss the solution in detail.
-If the prospect feels that the solution is the right fit for them, they may give the rep a green flag to proceed further.
+If the prospect feels that the solution is the right fit for them, they may give the sales associate vs sales rep a green flag to proceed further.

 After a successful demo, the rep will send a detailed proposal to the prospect outlining the cost, the length of contract and any other terms of agreement.

 The prospect may engage in final negotiations and sign the contract.
 At this stage, the prospect is now officially your customer.